-Should self driving cars be realised it will free up time and reduce stress levels on the daily commute.
+Should self driving cars be realized it will free up time and reduce stress levels on the daily commute.
 If perfected it may also be safer than cars being driven by humans.

 Electric powered autonomous shuttles replacing gas guzzling cars could also have a significant, positive impact on the environment.

 It is no wonder, therefore that many of the leading players in the autonomous sector, as well as many major car manufacturers, are investing significant amounts of time and expense into developing smart self driving and autonomous solutions.

 The following list is organized alphabetically and will look at 33 of the leading companies who are currently pioneering self driving car technology.